About Us

 We can help you get started with your tea garden.

-We understand how challenging it can be to find the right teas for daily indulgence and special occasions.
+We understand how challenging it can be to find suitable teas for daily indulgence and special occasions.
 Our philosophy is to keep things simple.
 This means that we:

 • value teas that are easy to prepare;